|

 coleopter were found.

 SPELEOLOGICAL EXPEDITION SLOVAČKA JAMA 1998.
+In order to

 continue the exploration of the pit, in the period from July 25th till